The Lives of a Bengal Lancer (film): Stock crisis

 Paramount originally planned to produce the film in 1931 and sent cinematographers Ernest B. Schoedsack and Rex Wimpy to India to film location shots such as a tiger hunt.
 However, much of the film stock deteriorated in the hot sun while on location, so when the film was eventually made, much of the production took place in the hills surrounding Los Angeles, where Northern Paiute people were used as extras.

+According to Hathaway, Schoedack struggled with the studio so was replaced by Stephen Roberts, who began spending more money than Paramount were willing to, so he was fired.
+Gary Cooper had director approval and he suggested Henry Hathaway, whose Westerns the actor admired – it was Hathaway's entry into big budget films.
+The director had been to India for nine months and remembered everything being white so insisted on that in the film.

 Filming

 Among the filming locations were Lone Pine, Calif., Buffalo Flats in Malibu, Calif., the Paramount Ranch in Agoura, Calif., and the Iverson Movie Ranch in Chatsworth, Calif.
 For the climactic half-hour battle sequence at the end of the film, an elaborate set was built in the Iverson Gorge, part of the Iverson Movie Ranch, to depict Mogala, the mountain stronghold of Mohammed Khan.

 Release

 Box office

 The film was released in American cinemas in January 1935.
 It was a big success at the box office and kicked off a cycle of Imperial adventure tales, including The Charge of the Light Brigade (1936), Another Dawn (1937), Gunga Din (1939), The Four Feathers (1939), and The Real Glory (1939).
 The film had theatrical rentals of about $1 million in the U.S. and Canada, and $1.5 million worldwide.

 It was the second most popular film at the British box office in 1935–36.
+(Another account stated it was the most popular.)

 The film was successful enough that it led to Gary Cooper being booked to star in a number of films of similar plots that were also set in "exotic" locales, including Beau Geste, The Real Glory, North West Mounted Police and Distant Drums.